 11. They Don’t Overspend

-Businesses that try to grow too quickly often take on unsafe levels of debt or incur unnecessary expenses.
+Businesses that try to grow too quickly often take on unsafe levels of debt and incur unnecessary expenses.
 They are so optimistic about the future that they do not doubt that their upcoming boost in revenue will cover their new bills.
 At first, avoiding excessive debt or unnecessary expenses doesn’t seem too hard.
 Anyone can tell when they can’t afford something, right?

 But sometimes, these problems slowly creep up on you in the form of smaller expenses.
 For example, let’s say you’ve hired a furniture company to remodel your office.
-The job is large, so you can understand why it comes with a large cost.
+The job is tremendous, so you can understand why it comes at a high cost.
 But then you realize that the company is charging you three delivery fees for three appliances, even though all three only required one trip.
 This is comparable to a law firm attaching a fee for photocopying documents.
 The fact that you’re being overcharged for the small fees suggests that you were overcharged for the overall bill as well.

 Growing businesses cannot afford to be overcharged, just like they cannot afford to overspend.
 Instead, their extra cash should be reserved for the additional expenses we touched on earlier.